virtuesouth/transfermarkt-analysis/README.md

 The goal was to uncover patterns in player transfers, evaluate positional trends, and explore club spending vs. success dynamics over the last 10 years.

+> _Further analysis may be added in the future by combining this dataset with additional sources such as player performance metrics, team rankings, or financial data, to explore deeper insights into transfer efficiency and sporting success._
 ---

 ## 🗂 Project Structure